techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-4-notes.md

 💡 **Teaching tip:**
 - Show the difference between `on start` (runs once), `forever` (runs forever), and `while true` (runs forever unless broken).
-- Ask pupils: *“Why would we want the computer to repeat things?
+- Ask participants: *“Why would we want the computer to repeat things?
 What happens if it doesn’t?”*

 ---